ErpNetDocs/tech/advanced/string-interpolation/expression-types/entity.md

 "Product X"
 ```

-If the entity name or the `Id` does not exist, the evaluation will fail and the output will contain an error message.
+If the entity name or the `Id` does not exist, the evaluation fails and the output will contain an error message.
 ```cs
 // Input
 "{General_Product(2fa67d60-be11-41ec-beac-976e666ece4f)}"